Marketing for Coaches: Eight Effective Self-Promotion Strategies

 Relationships are the most valuable asset that we have in business and life.
 And speaking as a former relationship coach, relationships do not just happen.
 We need to nurture them, care for them, and value them.

 In order to grow your network and make it stronger, you need add more people to your network.
-And you do this through direct outreach.
+And you do this through reaching out to strangers.

 Remember that relationships are not built instantly.
 So take one step at the time and gradually build the connection.
 This marketing strategy is not a quick fix.
 It won’t get you coaching clients the next day, but it is a long-term marketing approach to growing your coaching practice.

-Referrals create a snowball effect and will help you quickly fill your coaching practice.
+Referrals will help you quickly fill your coaching practice.
 And it doesn’t cost you a penny.
 Getting referrals from past and present clients is the easiest and most effective way of getting new clients.
 Your happy clients tell their friends, family and colleagues about your coaching services and bring new clients to you.

 Also remember to actively ask for referrals.
 For example, if you are a dating coach or relationship coach for singles, you could say something like: “I’m glad you enjoyed your session.
 If you’ve got friends who are single and you would be interested in helping out, why don’t you send them a quick email and copy me in.
 And then I set up a consultation and see whether I can help.”